JesusDCC/battleship/readme.txt

-To compile the battleship game: $make
+To compile the battleship game:
+	Using matrix structure:
+		make matrix
+	Using Quadtree structure:
+		make quadtree
 To run it: ./battleship